henryaj/ambient/README.md

 [BOSH Lite](https://github.com/cloudfoundry/bosh-lite) tends to die when your machine goes to sleep and wakes up.

-Ambien suspends your BOSH Lite VM on system sleep, and resumes it on system wake.
+Ambient suspends your BOSH Lite VM on system sleep, and resumes it on system wake.

 ## Usage